thismatters/django-svelte/README.md

 ## Scope

-This package mainly consists of a templatetag which facilitates the import of the js/css bundle created by Svelte/Rollup/Node.js into your template.
+This package mainly consists of a templatetags which facilitate the import of the js/css bundle created by Svelte/Rollup/Node.js into your template.
 For this package to be useful you will also need the Svelte/Rollup/Node.js which produces the js/css bundle; consider using the accompanying project [django-svelte-template](https://github.com/thismatters/django-svelte-template/) as a starting point for your Svelte frontend.
 It has been modified to work easily alongside this package.
-If you run into any problems see the [django-svelte-demo](https://github.com/thismatters/django-svelte-demo) for an example of these two projects working together.
+If you run into any problems see the [demo project](./demo_project/) within this repo for an example of these two projects working together.

 ## Installation